JoaoMarra/ReflectionAndroidDao/README.md

 # ReflectionDao
 SQLite library for android using reflection.
-The central ideia is to simplify the creation of DAO classes, and no need for complex configurations.
+The central ideia is to simplify the creation of DAO classes, and **no need for complex configurations**.

 # How to use